 Fremantle is your perfect school holiday destination.
 It's easily accessed by train or car (or boat as you will see) and there is so much to do you wont have much choice but to make a whole day of it.
 Fremantle is home to lots of great family attractions, and there is always lots going on in the Fremantle in the school holidays that includes events and activities that are FREE.
 Here's some of the top things to do in Fremantle these July School Holidays.

 Why drive to Fremantle when you can catch the Perth to Fremantle Explorer instead.
-This July holidays kids cruise FREE with a paying adults.
-Find out how to claim and book at www.captaincookcruises.com.au
+This September / October holidays kids cruise FREE with a paying adults.
+Find out your kids can cruise free and book your tickets at www.captaincookcruises.com.au

 The Esplanade Youth Plaze is free to enter and use and features a huge skate park, rock climbing wall, balancing logs, ping pong table, parkour bars and more.
 Bring your skateboards, scooters and helmets along with you when you next visit Fremantle.
 There is also a playground alongside the skate park in Esplanade Park that just had a new, tall, twisty slide installed.

 Join us for a celebration of all things from ancient Rome, as we dig into this world to uncover the story of Escape from Pompeii: the untold Roman rescue exhibition.

 Explore our Roman military uniform touch-table as well as our In Fashion toga draping and Roman ladies’ costume demonstration.

 Try out your own Roman style at the costume corner, and decorate your own paper-craft centurion helmet to take home.
 You can also decorate a Roman battleship and watch it sail across our digitally animated screen! www.museum.wa.gov.au